asmuth/clip/doc/collect_via_http.md

 Collecting Data via HTTP
 ========================

-You can either send data to metric-collectd using the HTTP API, or configure metric-collectd to pull from your HTTP endpoint.
+You can either send data to using the HTTP API, or configure metricd to pull from your HTTP endpoint.

 HTTP Pull
 ---------

-To fetch ("scrape") samples via HTTP, add a `fetch_http` block to your configuration file. `metric-collectd` will peridodically connect to the specified url and collect metrics.
+To fetch ("scrape") samples via HTTP, add a `collect_http` block to your configuration file. `metricd` will peridodically connect to the specified url and collect metrics.

-    fetch_http {
+    collect_http {
       url "http://localhost:9175/stats"
       interval 10s
       format statsd
     }

-This is the list of valid stanzas within the `listen_http` block:
+This is the list of valid stanzas within the `collect_http` block:

 <table>
   <thead>